Php93/Analytics-with-Excel/README.md

 ###

-<p align="left">This project is licensed under the MIT License - see the LICENSE file for details.</p>
+<p align="left">This project is licensed under the MIT License - see the <a href="https://github.com/Php93/Analytics-with-Excel/blob/main/LICENSE">LICENSE</a> file for details.</p>

 ###